Parity-Violating CFT and the Gravitational Chiral Anomaly: The anomaly pole of the gravitational anomaly and the sum rules

 \section{The anomaly pole of the gravitational anomaly and the sum rules}

-As we have already mentioned in the previous sections, it is clear that our result does not depend on the expression of the current $J_5$, since we have been using only the general symmetry properties of this 3-point function in order to solve the conformal constraints. \\ It is quite obvious that our analysis, with no surprise, predicts the exchange of an anomaly pole in the intermediate channel independent of a perturbative picture.
-This result can be confirmed also from the perturbative analysis of \cite{Dolgov:1988qx}.
-We are now going to comment on those previous findings under the light of our current result. \\
+As we have already mentioned in the previous sections, it is clear that our result does not depend on the specific expression of the current $J_5$ appearing in the correlator, since we have been using only the general symmetry properties of this 3-point function and its anomaly content in order to solve the conformal constraints. \\ Being the result unique and expressed in terms of a single constant, it shows that in a parity-odd CFT the gravitational anomaly vertex is generated by the exchange of an anomaly pole, with the entire correlator built around such massless pole and the value of its residue.
+Since this massless exchange was also present in the perturbative analysis of \cite{Dolgov:1988qx}, we are now going to elaborate on those previous findings under the light of our current result. \\